bennyhuo/rx-marbles/README.md

 that have proper version of Python installed.

 # Unit tests
-All unit tests for the generator are located in `tests` subdirectory.
+All unit tests for the generator are located in `tests` sub-directory.
 They can be executed from top-level project dir with:

 	python -m unittest discover tests/